interacto/demo-session/README.md

 **Question 1** Implement this feature without considering undo/redo.

 Note that the Interacto `dndBinder(true)` may help you.
+Using the Web/Angular API you can use the classical `mousedown`, `mouseup`, `mousemove` event listeners or https://v7.material.angular.io/cdk/drag-drop/overview#getting-started.
-The attribute `dataService.position` defines the x/y coordinates of the rectangle.
+Note that the attribute `dataService.position` defines the x/y coordinates of the rectangle.

 **Question 2** Adapt your code to be able to undo/redo the moves.